jaaamessszzz/jaaamessszzz.github.io/_pages/cv.md

 Service and leadership
 ======
-Member, Faculty Search - Student Committee, UC Berkeley, January 2018 – March 2018
+* **01/2018 – 03/2018.** Member, Faculty Search - Student Committee, UC Berkeley
-	Interviewed and evaluated faculty candidates for the Department of Bioengineering at UC Berkeley.
+	* Interviewed and evaluated faculty candidates for the Department of Bioengineering at UC Berkeley